 But let’s look again at these two in front of us.
 Who are they?
 Whom do they represent?

 Taking off the masks

-The first one, person 1, represents the massive industries that sell us the desecrated body parts, the milk, the eggs, the very lives of our fellow sentient beings as if they were nothing more than things.
+The first one, person 1, represents the massive industries that sell us the desecrated body parts, the breast milk, the eggs, the very lives of our fellow sentient beings as if they were nothing more than things.
 They rely on public ignorance and play on their fears and insecurities.

 The other, person 2, represents those whose sole aim is to make known the truth; to shine a light on the horror, the violence, the terror and the gore that is hidden behind closed doors as the inevitable consequence of fulfilling our demands as consumers; that occurs the moment we allow ourselves to reduce other individuals to resources and commodities.
 Person 2 seeks to make known the proven fact that every facet of person 1’s industry is catastrophic for their victims, for the planet and even for our health as humans.
 Person 2 represents the billions of land dwelling individuals and the trillions of aquatic beings who are the innocent, brutalised victims of person 1.

 So my question is this.

 Why is it that once we find out who these two people are, why is it that all our common sense flies straight out the window and we champion the one who has a vested interest in lying to us while vilifying the one who tells the truth?